awsdocs/aws-cloudtrail-user-guide/doc_source/view-insights-events-cli.md

    }
    ```

-1. To use the edited file as input, use the syntax `--cli-input-json file://`*<filename>*, as in the following example:
+1. To use the edited file as input, use the syntax `--cli-input-json file://`*<filename>*, as in the following example\.

    ```
    aws cloudtrail lookup-events --event-category insight --cli-input-json file://LookupEvents.txt